Hadley Upland: Mount Cortés

 A mainly ice-covered mountain 1,490 m high on the southwest side of Gibbs Glacier in southern Graham Land.

-It is separated from Hadley Upland by a col 1,300 m high high.
+It is separated from Hadley Upland by a col 1,300 m high.
 Photographed by RARE, November 1947 (trimetrogon air photography).

 Surveyed from the ground by FIDS, December 1958.
 Named by the UK Antarctic Place-Names Committee (UK-APC) for Martín Cortés de Albacar, Spanish author of Arte de Navegar (Sevilla, 1551), an important manual of navigation.